Bruco

 The fennel salad is one of the many highlights.
 It’s a colourful array of booze-steeped fruit, leaves, and vegetables with a light but zingy mouthfeel.
 For something more arresting, the nduja and honey flatbread is a burly baguette-style option, drizzled with a sticky, fiery condiment.
 Both at opposite ends of the taste register, both wonderful.

-From the Little Bigger section, the beautifully cooked Orkney-sourced scallops are the biggest and juiciest marine molluscs we’ve had in a long time.
+From the Little Bigger section, the beautifully cooked Orkney-sourced scallops are the juiciest marine molluscs we’ve had in a long time.
 At Bruco, provenance matters.
+And the near-addictive nduja and lime dressing doesn’t hurt either.

-It’s early days but Bruco has the makings of an Italian-led Erst.
-The dishes are ideas-led without feeling gimmicky, and there’s a light, effortless feel to everything.
+It’s early days, but Bruco has the makings of an Italian-led Erst.
+The dishes are ideas-led without feeling gimmicky, and from start to finish, everything feels effortless.
 Highly recommended.

 What's on near Bruco